corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 **Options**

 `h,--help`
-Get a list of available commands and descriptions.
+See a list of available commands and descriptions.

 `v, --version`
 See the current version of the CLI you are using.